Lawyer, Partner - Montréal

 Danielle Ferron, Ad.
 E., is a senior litigation partner at the Montréal office of Langlois lawyers.

-Furthermore, for Autumn 2018 session, she has been retained by the Continuing Education Faculty of the Université de Montréal, to teach the class on “The law of Civil Investigation” given in the context of a new program named “Certificat en enquête et renseignement”.
+She is a coauthor, together with Mathieu Piché-Messier and the Honourable Lawrence A. Poitras former Chief Justice of the Superior Court of Quebec, of a book published in 2009 on injunctions and other extraordinary remedies entitled L’injonction et les ordonnances Anton Piller, Mareva et Norwich.
+Furthermore, for the Autumn 2018 and Winter 2019 sessions, she has been retained by the Continuing Education Faculty of the Université de Montréal, to teach the class on “The law of Civil Investigation” given in the context of a new program named “Certificat en enquête et renseignement”.

 In addition, her professional career path and experience as member of various boards of directors and governance committees have led to her becoming a trusted advisor on governance and dispute prevention, particularly in matters of cyber-security.
 For instance, Danielle presently sits on the board of La Financière agricole du Québec and its governance, ethics, and human and information resources committee.
 She is also a member of the board of directors and corporate secretary of the Fondation Marie-Vincent, and sits on its governance committee.
 Previously Danielle served for ten years on the board of directors of the Association of Quebec Women in Finance, and for several of those years was vice-chair of its executive committee.
 She was also a member of the board of Langlois lawyers, for two terms of three years, including as co-Chair of the board and as member of its executive committee.

 Harvard Business School Executive Education – IWF Leadership Foundation Fellows Program, Business Leadership 2015